vijayvat/cloudpie_docs/docs/cloud-org-policy.md

 ## Prerequisites
 - An active project in CloudPie
-- User with roles that has permissions to Update Org Policy Settings
+- User with roles to Update Org Policy Settings

 ### Repository Details
 - **Repository URL** (Required)